Thiemo de Bakker: 2010

 He then appeared at the 2010 Barcelona Open Banco Sabadell.
 He took out World No.58 Alejandro Falla, followed by a victory over world No.92 Daniel Gimeno-Traver.
 In the round of 16, he scored a win over World No.16 (and former World #1) Juan Carlos Ferrero.
 Before the match, Ferrero had an 18–2 record on clay for the year.
 He followed it up with his best career victory, with a superb performance to take out World No.10 Jo-Wilfried Tsonga, his first win over a top 10 player.
 However, his run came to an end against World No.8 Robin Söderling in the semifinals.
 Thiemo rose to a career high World No.50 as a result of his semifinal appearance there.

 Following his performance at Barcelona, de Bakker received a Special Exempt to enter the main draw of Rome Masters where he faced Viktor Troicki in the first round, but retired due to a groin injury.

 At the 2010 French Open, he made a third round showing where he lost to an injured Jo-Wilfried Tsonga in four sets.

 At the 2010 Wimbledon Championships, de Bakker advanced to the third round of the men's singles tournament after defeating Colombian Santiago Giraldo in a hotly contested five sets win, followed by a more comprehensive defeat of an exhausted John Isner, the winner of the longest tennis match in history, which finished on its third day of play on 24 June, 6–0, 6–3, 6–2.
 This made Bakker the first, and one of only two players in history to bagel Isner (the other being Jannik Sinner in 2021), before losing in the third round to Paul-Henri Mathieu of France.
 De Bakker also participated in the men's doubles tournament, in which his partner was his Dutch colleague Haase.
 After defeating Viktor Troicki and Christopher Kas in the first round, they lost to the Ratiwatana twins, who entered the main tournament as lucky losers, in 4 sets.
 As a result, he reached the top 40 in singles on 19 July 2010.

 At the 2010 Pilot Pen Tennis, Thiemo reached his second ATP semi-final.
 Sergiy Stakhovsky defeated him in two sets.

+2013: Maiden ATP doubles final

+He reached his maiden doubles final at the Rotterdam Open with Jesse Huta Galung where he lost to Nenad Zimonjić and Robert Lindstedt.

+2024: United Cup debut, retirement, start coaching career

+In October 2023, he was selected as the No. 2 ATP player at the 2024 United Cup as part of the Netherlands team.
+In November 2024, de Bakker announced his retirement from professional tennis and started coaching Jesper de Jong.